IA2: Alignment with ICL Activations Improves Supervised Fine-Tuning: Additional Dataset Details

 \textbf{Label remapping for SciQr and QASCr:} To add additional complexity to the task and reduce any influence from pretraining memorization, we remapped the MCQ choices (A, B, C ... were mapped to 0, 1, 2 ... first) using the following remapping dictionary:

-\textbf{Parsing multi-token answers:} Different datasets had different method for parsing the answer from response tokens. \begin{itemize} \item For GSM8K and GSM8Ks, the ground truth answers had the following pattern: ``$<$reasoning steps$>$ \#\#\#\# $<$numerical answer$>$''.
-We do not evaluate the correctness or conciseness of the reasoning steps and only parse the numerical answer out from the response and match it exactly with the ground truth answer for calculating accuracy.
-We also use other common answer parsing techniques like matching with``The answer is $<$value$>$'', to allow for slight variations in output format.
-Our exact parsing function can be seen in our code. \item For HMathA, the answers are supposed to be inside a \textbackslash boxed\{\} element.
-We parse the answers accordingly. \item For SciQ, we generate the ground truth format similar to the GSM8K pattern, i.e., ``$<$support text$>$ \#\#\#\# $<$text answer$>$''.
-We parsed the answers according to this format and considered an exact string match as the only correct answer. \end{itemize} We did not use publically avaliable evaluation frameworks like \href{https://github.com/EleutherAI/lm-evaluation-harness}{lm-evaluation-harness} on known benchmarks like GSM8K because we wanted more fine-grained control over which samples were used in the evaluation process.
+\textbf{Multi-Token evaluation details:} During evaluation, we used a stop string ``\textbackslash n\textbackslash n'' to stop generations early as this usually indicated the end of the answer for the given question.
+If we do not use this stop string, models often continue generating a new query and its answer without generating the end of text token.
+This trick saves significant evaluation time for our experiments.
+We did not use publically avaliable evaluation frameworks like \href{https://github.com/EleutherAI/lm-evaluation-harness}{lm-evaluation-harness} on known benchmarks like GSM8K because we wanted more fine-grained control over which samples were used in the evaluation process.
 As our parsing functions remain consistent across all training/adaptation methods, the relative performance between methods still gives a good estimate of how they would perform on standard evaluations.